-- Blend Shape determines the rate of roll-off across the blend width, i.e. how quickly the white levels across the blend change from light and dark.
-Increasing the Blend Shape setting accelerates the rate of change at both extremes so that less of the region appears mid-gray (see Figure 3.20).
+- Plend Shape determines the rate of roll-off across the blend width, i.e. how quickly the white levels across the blend change from light and dark.
+Increasing the Blend Shape setting accelerates the rate of change at both extremes so that less of the region appears mid-gray (see Figure 3.19).
 Decreasing the Blend Shape setting slows the rate of change so that more of the region appears mid-gray.
-For most applications, this subtle control is best left close to 50. - Blend Midpoint determines the white level at the blend midpoint (the point equidistant between the beginning and end of the blend).
+For most applications, this subtle control is best left close to 50. - level at the blend midpoint (the point equidistant between the beginning and end of the blend).
 Increasing the Blend Midpoint setting creates a blend that appears brighter than the rest of the image.
 Decreasing the Blend Midpoint setting creates a blend that is darker than the rest of the image.
-A setting of 50 means the midpoint is approximately 50% black-for best results in most applications, keep fairly close to this default. - Show Blending Overlap turns your defined blend width area to solid gray so that, if needed, simply overlapping the gray bars can seamlessly align two adjacent images.
-Toggle the Show Blending Overlap off to reactivate the blend effect.
+A setting of 50 means the midpoint is approximately 50% black-for best results in most applications, keep fairly close to this default.